sb689/GhostTheory/README.md

 ## Project Overview
 This Android application is a fun app developed in Kotlin.
-The theme of the application is the ghost charatcters that we get to see during the Halloween eve.
-User can play a short quiz on Halloween fun facts and can check detail info about some of the cute ghosts.
+The theme of the application is the ghost characters that we get to see during Halloween eve.
+Users can play a short quiz on Halloween and can check detailed info about some of the cute ghosts.

 ## Features
 - The app is developed in Kotlin.
-- Uses navigation graph and navigation drawer.
+- Uses Navigation UI.
-- Uses safe arg.
+- Uses Safe Args.
 - Uses transition animation through navigation graph actions.

+## Acknowledgement
+All the beautiful images of this app were collected from <a href="https://www.vecteezy.com/free-vector/vector">Vector Vectors by Vecteezy</a>.
+Special thanks to all the designers of Vecteezy.